lznnnnn1998/UMI-HOI/README.md

     ```
 ## Visualization

-Visualisation utilities are implemented to run inference on a single image and visualise the cross-attention weights.
-A [reference model](https://drive.google.com/file/d/12ow476JpjrRNGMRd1f2DN_YJTOqtaOly/view?usp=sharing) is provided for demonstration purpose if you don't want to train a model yourself.
-Download the model and save it to `./checkpoints/`.
-Use the argument `--index` to select images and `--action` to specify the action index.
-Refer to the [lookup table](https://github.com/fredzzhang/upt/blob/main/assets/actions.txt) for action indices.
+Take a inference and visualize a dataset.
+The visualized attention will be stored according to their properties in the folder `./visualization/...`

 ```bash
 DETR=base python visualization.py --llava-answer-path llava_text_folder --llava-token-path llava_token_folder --batch-size 1 --index start_idx --action-score-thresh 0.2 --example-num num_of_images --avg-attn --repr-dim 512 --resume your_checkpoint
 ```

-Take a inference and visualize a dataset.
-The visualized attention will be stored according to their properties in the folder `./visualization/...`

 <img src="./figure/qualitative_v2.jpg" align="center">&nbsp;&nbsp;